MassiliaB/OverTheWire/README.md

 # OverTheWire
-You will find my detailed OverTheWire Bandit walkthroughs.
+You will find my detailed OverTheWire Bandit and Leviathan walkthroughs.

 More walkthroughs OverTheWire wargames coming soon..